 - Be a Pragmatic Partner

 When it comes to ag lending, emotion can be a double-edged sword.
 While it’s good to develop attachments to customers, too much familiarity can cloud judgment.
 Also, becoming overwhelmed by all the negative news out there can drain you.
 The best way to combat negativity is to focus on what you can control and respond to changes with a measured, well-researched approach.
 And remember, just because your best friend has been a customer for 20 years doesn’t mean he or she always makes the best decisions.
 Use the strong relationship to your benefit and use it as an avenue for making solid, objective recommendations.

 One of the best things you can do for your business is to find out what makes customers great and create more of them.
 Great ag borrowers are great in a few key areas.
 Become an active participant in helping customers excel in financial management, marketing, and developing a CEO business sense.
 Encourage them to attend targeted training sessions and facilitate relationships with key business advisors.

 BONUS TIP: Banks review results and performance at least monthly.
 Are your customers?

 Market prices, business conditions, income, and costs can turn on a dime.
 A lot can change in a quarter, and by then it may be too late to take action that makes a real difference.
-We advocate, on your behalf, with producers to maintain regular contact, but you might have to take the lead.
+We advocate, on your behalf, with producers to maintain regular contact, but you might have to take the lead as the ag banker.
 Managing cash flow and working capital is a constant, fluid process, not a “set it and forget it” exercise.
 Making time to review with your ag borrowers each month keeps you in touch with what’s happening and gives you a chance to correct little problems before they become big ones.